NREL/PLEXOS2PRAS.jl/README.md

 If you only have the XML database file, you'll need to export your database via the PLEXOS GUI (File -> Export).
-Note that recent versions of PLEXOS have a bug that renders the Excel exports invalid for larger systems, so you may need to load your XML file in an older version of the PLEXOS GUI for this to work!
+Note that recent versions of PLEXOS have a bug that renders the Excel exports invalid for larger systems, so you may need to load your XML file in an older version of the PLEXOS GUI (7.2 or earlier) for this to work!

 __Step 2: Run the pre-PRAS worksheet modification utility__